-With an image and no particular recipe in mind, I potchkied (loose translation from the Yiddish – tinkered) around and added a little of this and that until I put the brisket in to cook – and even then I still added a bit more of one ingredient or maybe two.
+My brisket is often the result of an image and no particular recipe.
+I potchkie (loose translation from the Yiddish – tinker) around and added a little of this and that until I put the brisket in to cook.
+Even then I add a bit more of one ingredient or maybe two.
 If this reminds you of how your grandmother or aunts cooked – or maybe a favorite uncle or your father, then we’re from the same world, if not the same religion.

 Brisket is slow cooked meat in sauce with vegetables.
 The version I yearned for reflects my Eastern European (Ashkenazic) Jewish roots, but no matter what your cultural and ethnic background, I’ll bet you’ve tasted and enjoyed a variation on this theme.

 Like many of my cooking adventures, the journey was as important to me as the destination.
-The proof may be in the eating, but I like to get there with my sanity intact and hopefully with a smile on my face.
+Sure the proof is in the eating.
+However, I like to get there with my sanity intact, maybe even smiling as I plate the food.

 I realized that the most fitting way for me to welcome the Jewish Year 5775 would be to give you my tips on this traditional dish, hope that you use them to make a delicious meal for your family and friends, and to wish you a happy and healthy holiday and year to come.
 If you want a recipe for this slow-cooked, one-pot meal, here’s the version I made this year.